zoemavo/JabaCraft/README.md

 yet implement Minecraft-style biome tinting or animated textures.

 Faithful 32x is copyright © Faithful Resource Pack and is used under the [Faithful License](https://faithfulpack.net/license).
-Rustcraft is not an official Faithful project and is not endorsed by the Faithful team.
+JabaCraft is not an official Faithful project and is not endorsed by the Faithful team.